sinankalkan/CENG501-Spring2021/project_AltunKara/readme.md

 Shape Boundary- aware Evaluator (SBE) is a discriminator which is only used during training.
 It discriminates and outputs an evaluation score between the predicted segmentation map concatenated with boundary key point map & ground truth segmentation map concatenated with boundary key point map.

+The biggest contribution of this paper is the proposed method can be generalized to the different segmentation models.

 # 2. The method and my interpretation